lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

 ## ASN.1 Module for PBDKF2 PRFs

-The module contained in this appendix extends the PBKDF2-PRFs algorithm set defined in {{Section 3 of CMS-ALGs}}.
+The module contained in this appendix extends the PBKDF2-PRFs algorithm set defined in {{Section 3 of CMS-ALGS}}.
 Apply this extension prior to compiling {{asn.1-cmc}} to ensure the imported kda-PBKDF2 includes the 6 HMAC algorithms included in this ASN.1 module.
 ~~~